-The table below presents the carrying value, fair value and fair value hierarchy category of certain financial instruments that are not measured at fair value in the consolidated statement of financial condition.
+The table below presents the carrying value, fair value and fair value hierarchy category of certain financial instruments that are not measured at fair value in the Company's consolidated statement of financial condition.
 The table below excludes certain financial instruments such as equity method investments and all non-financial assets and liabilities.

-The carrying value of cash and cash equivalents, including other short-term financial instruments such as reverse repurchase agreements, Securities borrowed, repurchase agreements, Securities loaned, certain receivables and payables arising in the ordinary course of business, certain short-term borrowings, Other secured financings and Other Liabilities and accrued expenses approximate fair value because of the relatively short period of time between their origination and expected maturity.
+The carrying value of cash and cash equivalents, including other short-term financial instruments such as reverse repurchase agreements, Securities borrowed, repurchase agreements, Securities loaned, certain receivables and payables arising in the ordinary course of business, Short-term borrowings, certain Other secured financings, Other assets and Other Liabilities and accrued expenses approximate fair value because of the relatively short period of time between their origination and expected maturity.